How To Interview/Select a REALTOR (Real Estate Agent) in Utah

 - This can be tricky, because many agents are trained to make it sound like they are doing more than just the MLS, so get a specific list.

-- Compare that list to the others you interview (include our Ultimate 57-Point Market Plan, which is getting our sellers about 4% more than the average agent and selling in about half the time).
+- Compare that list to the others you interview (including our Ultimate 57-Point Market Plan, which is getting our sellers about 4% more than the average agent and selling in about half the time).

 - Are they better at selling themselves vs. selling your property?
 The reality is, 95% of the training that REALTORS take is on how to sell themselves, not how to sell real estate.